 Hi and thank you for your message 🙂

-That being said, we advise you to get a quote from SeaBridge, which is the reference in the transport of vans/camping cars/4×4 by cargo.
-For a combi we are around 4000€ for the round trip indeed.
+That said, we advise you to get a quote from SeaBridge which is the reference in the transport of van / motorhome / 4 × 4 by cargo.
+For a combi we are around 4000 € for the round trip indeed.
 A little less memory, it's the volume that counts so it can vary depending on the model.
-The formalities on arrival are quite simple, SeaBridge will be able to give them to you in detail, nothing very complicated even in English since you will arrive in Halifax in Nova Scotia (with a little luck you will come across a customs officer who speaks French).
+The formalities on arrival are quite simple, SeaBridge can give them to you in detail, nothing very complicated even in English since you will arrive in Halifax in Nova Scotia (with a little luck you will come across a customs official who speaks French).

 Do not hesitate if you've got other questions !